 By Janey Tate

 Have you ever done something that you’re proud of and regretful for at the same time?
-Yeah me either until I went live on Facebook to explain abuse I had experienced at the hands of men I trusted who are “model citizens.”
+Yeah me neither until I went live on Facebook to explain the abuse I had experienced at the hands of men I trusted who are “model citizens.”
 The video came after I had made two FB posts about abuse coming from the hands and mouths of men you trust and starting South Florida’s #MeToo Movement.
-In another article I’ll explain in detail why I didn’t name names and officially start the movement here.
+In another article, I’ll explain in detail why I didn’t name names and officially start the movement here.
 That’s a question that keeps popping up.